 Team Cycling Plus - Andy Ward

 Team Cycling Plus will be updating you each week with the highs and lows of their training as part of the team.
-This week Andy’s getting ready for a french cycling adventure…
+Rain stops a time trial but Andy gets to grips with his fixie…

 Team member: Andy Ward

 Serious cyclist, 41 year old Andy from Leicester, commutes to his job as a doctor, competes in a number of sportives, and enjoys the challenge of a hilly climb.
-Last year he did the London to Paris, and this year he hopes to squeeze in a cycling holiday to the Alps with his mates.
+Last year he did the London to Paris, and this year he has already achieved one of his aims to go on a cycling holiday to the Alps with his mates.
 His goals are to improve his power and have a go at time trialling.

 Who are Team Cycling Plus?

 Team Cycling Plus powered by Verenti are readers Andy Ward, Kay Bowen, Malcolm Ratcliffe and Sam Shaw.
 We’ll be following them in the magazine for the next few months as they train towards their personal cycling goals under the guidance of Team Wiggle’s Ben Simmons and we will be publishing their weekly trials and tribulations here too.
 For regular updates check our twitter page twitter.com/cyclingplus and the Team Cycling Plus facebook page